Progressive Update Guided Interdependent Networks for Single Image Dehazing: Introduction

+The proposed approach is extensively evaluated on standard and recent datasets, and compared qualitatively and quantitatively with the state-of-the-art considering both synthetic and natural hazy images in order to demonstrate its superior performance.
+With the help of ablation studies and auxiliary experiments, we empirically demonstrate the vital roles of the haze parameter guidance, the progressive haze parameter updating jointly with refined dehazing, and the end-to-end learning in our approach.
+Some of these investigations are reported in a \textit{supplementary} document.
+Our system is found to handle a wide variety of hazy conditions, ranging from low to high density, with or without color cast, producing detail-preserving, visibility enhanced and visually pleasing dehazed images.
+We also find that our approach possesses a unique image artifact-handling capability.

-The rest of the paper is organized as follows.
-Section 2 discusses the related work.
-Section 3 elaborately describes our proposed image dehazing approach IPUDN.
-Section 4 presents the results of the extensive experiments, and the qualitative and quantitative comparisons of our approach with the state-of-the-art.
-Section 5 discusses different analysis and ablation studies related to our proposed approach, and also presents additional experimental results.
-Finally, Section 6 concludes the paper discussing future scope.
-Our project web-page is available at \href{https://aupendu.github.io/iterative-dehaze}{aupendu.github.io/iterative-dehaze}.
+To summarize, the novel contributions of our paper are: \begin{enumerate}[noitemsep] \item We propose an end-to-end dehazing module that progressively dehazes hazy images using interdependent dehazing and updater networks. \item We introduce novel haze parameter updater networks that update initial estimates of transmission map and atmospheric light to guide the dehazing process. \item We propose a dehazing network that performs the refined dehazing jointly with the progressive updating by the updaters while invoking inter-step dependencies. \item To handle color cast in hazy images, channel-wise atmospheric light is initially estimated using a novel deep network and then updated in the dehazing module. \end{enumerate} The rest of the paper is organized as follows.
+Section II discusses the related work.
+Section III elaborately describes our proposed image dehazing framework, PUG-D. Section IV presents the results of extensive experiments, and the qualitative and quantitative comparisons of our approach with the state-of-the-art.
+Section V discusses additional studies of our proposed approach.
+Section VI concludes the paper and discusses the future scope.
+Further, the supplementary of the paper presents additional studies and experiments to show the efficacy of the proposed framework.
+Our paper's web-page is {\href{https://aupendu.github.io/progressive-dehaze}{aupendu.github.io/progressive-dehaze}}.